CellSage: Battery Health Analysis and Prognostics Software

 In addition to its application for monitoring batteries that are already in use, CellSage can simulate ‘what if’ scenarios to weigh the impact of operational and environmental parameters on battery performance and health, aiding in the selection for the most appropriate battery for a given mission.

-An IVHM system is intended to provide the driver and maintenance personnel information on the state-of-health (SoH) of the vehicle, and the Remaining Useful Life (RUL) estimates.
+Ridgetop Group is currently working with industry leaders to deploy an embedded version of CellSage that will interface with new and existing Integrated Vehicle Health Monitoring (IVHM) systems.
+An IVHM system is intended to provide the driver and maintenance personnel information on the state-of-health (SoH), and the Remaining Useful Life (RUL) of the vehicle.
 Ideally, there can be a prognostic “signature” that precedes a failure in the system.
-This capability, in turn, allows more economical Condition Based Maintenance (CBM) to be supported.
-For an electric vehicle, this would include on-going monitoring of the battery pack, and mitigating faults during the lifetime of the car, and guiding maintenance intervals based on actual degradation or wear-out mechanisms.
+This capability, in turn, allows more economical Condition Based Maintenance (CBM) practices to be supported.
+For an electric vehicle, this would include on-going monitoring of the battery pack, mitigating faults during the lifetime of the car, and guiding maintenance intervals based on actual degradation or wear-out mechanisms.

 CellSage Battery Modeling and Characterization Tool

 Aimed at Academic and Industrial Researchers who are responsible for the development of battery power sources for diverse applications such as Electric Vehicles, Aircraft Auxiliary Power Units (APUs), Medical Electronics, and other crucial applications, the key focal points of CellSage include careful attention to thermal management.
-These key attributes — as well as the advantages of the CellSage Analysis product — can be seen here.
+These key attributes — as well as the advantages of the CellSage Analysis product — can be seen Battery System Design Document.